AlanS0413/Senior-Project/README.md

 ## Index of Folders

-- [Documentation](/Documentation/): User guides, FAQs, and other documentation.
+- [Documentation](/Documentation/documentationindex.html): User guides and other documentation.
 - [Source Code](/): The source code of the application.
 - [Front-End Js Code](/public/): The front-end source code of the application.
 - [Pug Back-End Code](/views/): The back-end HTML generated code of the application.